kkmhogen/KBeaconProDemo_Android/README.md

 ##### 4.3.3.1 Update common parameters
 The app can modify the basic parameters of KBeacon through the KBCfgCommon class.
 The KBCfgCommon has follow parameters:
 * name: device name, the device name must <= 18 character

-* advType: beacon type, can be setting to iBeacon, KSesnor, Eddy TLM/UID/ etc.,

-* advPeriod: advertisement period, the value can be set to 100~10000ms

-* txPower: advertisement TX power, unit is dBm.

-* autoAdvAfterPowerOn: if autoAdvAfterPowerOn was setting to true, the beacon always advertisement if it has battery.
-If this value was setting to false, the beacon will power off if long press button for 5 seconds.
+* alwaysPowerOn: if alwaysPowerOn was setting to true, the beacon will not allowed turn off by long press button.

-* tlmAdvInterval: eddystone TLM advertisement interval.
-The default value is 10.
-The KBeacon will send 1 TLM advertisement every 10 advertisement packets

 * refPower1Meters: the rx power at 1 meters

-* advConnectable: is beacon advertisement can be connectable.
-  **Warning:**
-   if the app set the KBeacon to un-connectable, the app cannot connect to it again if it does not has button.
-If the device has button, the device can enter connect-able advertisement for 60 seconds when click on the button

 * password: device password, the password length must >= 8 character and <= 16 character.
  **Warning:**
  Be sure to remember the new password, you won’t be able to connect to the device if you forget the new password.